gaganshrestha/UTestFiles/README.md

 Configurations
 ____________________________________

-1. Update the content of the following enclosed files in the local cypress project:
+Update the content of the following enclosed files in the local cypress project content:
   1. cypress.config.js
   2. cypress/support/e2e.js
 ____________________________________